 If you’d rather not invest in a waterproof camera but still want to get some shots in the ocean, pick up a universal waterproof case by JOTO.
 This case will also keep it from getting sandy during all those trips to the beach.

-You’ll be spending long days lounged on one of the many beaches in Hawaii so you’ll undoubtedly need some entertainment.
-Invest in a set of waterproof bluetooth portable speakers so you can listen to your favorite playlists or podcasts.
+You’ll be spending long days lounging on one of the many beaches in Hawaii so you’ll undoubtedly need some entertainment.
+Invest in a set of waterproof Bluetooth portable speakers so you can listen to your favorite playlists or podcasts.

-If you’d rather enjoy an audio book or a podcast at the beach, don’t forget a set of wireless earbuds.
+If you’d rather enjoy an audiobook or a podcast at the beach, don’t forget a set of wireless earbuds.
 This set by Tranya features Bluetooth 5.0 for seamless connectivity.
 They have an amazing sound quality and are easy to use as they automatically turn on and off when removed from or returned to their case.
-They have a 3-4 hour battery life and even come with a portable charging case.
-Plus they are quite a bit cheaper than the popular Apple earbuds.
+One charge gives you eight hours of playtime and they even come with a portable charging case.
+Plus, they are quite a bit cheaper than the popular Apple earbuds.

 If you plan on using your phone to play tunes all day at the beach, be sure to invest in a power bank to keep it from running out of juice.
 This one by Anker is small and lightweight so it’s easy to toss in your beach bag before leaving your hotel.